 - WST Learning Community Orientation: Held the first week of fall term.

 - Monthly dinners: Held in Stein House, featuring guest speakers, and open to all Georgia Tech students and WST mentors.
 Past speakers have included faculty, administrators, professionals, and alumni who share their career interests and paths.
-Other popular topics have included career strategies, resume writing, interviewing, and graduate/professional schools.
+Other popular topics have included career strategies, resume writing, interviewing, internships, study abroad, and graduate/professional schools.

 - WST Center events: Approximately two to three per term, open to all faculty, staff, and students.
 Regular events include an annual fall reception, WST-focused research panels, and the WST Distinguished Lecture.

-- WST Learning Community Mentors: Interested WST Learning Community students are paired with a female faculty/staff mentor in a closely related discipline.
+- WST Learning Community Mentors: Interested WST Learning Community students are paired with a faculty/staff mentor in a closely related discipline.

 WST Learning Community Student Committees